Grab this Free Procreate brush perfect for practicing brush lettering and creating digital art on the iPad.

 I love this Procreate brush so much that I’ve decided to offer it up to my email subscribers for FREE.
 You’ll not only get my brush for free, but you’ll get access to the rest of the subscriber-only library.
 Sign up below!

-This brush is for the Procreate app only, that is available for iPad.
+This calligraphy brush is for the Procreate app only, which is available for iPad.
 It is pressure responsive to work with the Apple Pencil within the Procreate app.
+It’s also size adjustable to work with any project.

-Use it to create anything you desire!
+You can use the free Procreate lettering brush to create anything you desire!
 I personally use this Procreate brush to create beautiful brush lettering designs, as well as all of the Free Lettering Practice Sheets you find here on Designs by Amanda Kay.
+I also use it to create a lot of the SVG files that are for sale on my Etsy Shop.

 Subscribe below: